Esther LeBaron Spencer

 After reading Professor Jamison’s indepth study of this bipolar-compromised person, I now better understand the “something else” that caused some of my Mexico-LeBaron family’s maniacal claims, bizarre beliefs, and lifestyle.

 But it was after reading and also listening to scientist Dr. Bruce Lipton’s books, “The Biology of Belief” and “Spontaneous Evolution,” that I found the final “something else” I was seeking as to why my maternal grandparents and their otherwise intelligent, gifted children hung onto crazy, formidable fundamentalism and behavior, against all odds.

 I figured part of the Mexico-LeBaron something-else anomaly had to do with growing up deluged in an environment such as the following:

 1- Fanaticism, toxic perfectionism, poverty, ostracism; and fundamentalist Mormon doctrines and lifestyle.

 2- Their Mormon mother Maud’s obsession with being “the best” in this, that, and the other.

-3- Their mentally-challenged, possibly borderline-autistic father Dayer; with his claims of being the greatest man on earth—who, upon his death, would pass his scepter of power down to “one” of his sons.
+3- Their mentally-challenged, possibly borderline-autistic father Dayer, with his claims of being the greatest man on earth—who, upon his death, would pass his scepter of power on to “one” of his sons.

 4- Prevalent physical, emotional, psychological, spiritual, and perhaps even sexual abuse in the Mexico-LeBaron family.